-Many people think of aqua therapy as something exclusively for the older demographic, as that’s probably what they’ve seen on television or on exercise videos.
+Many people think of aqua therapy as something exclusively for the older demographic, as that’s probably what they’ve seen on television or on exercise or online videos.

 But regardless of your age, you can reap the benefits of doing aqua therapy.
 You’ll feel great afterwards, whether you’re 10 or 100 or anywhere in between.